The page has been translated by Gen AI.

 • object storage details > access control (SCP) or service resource allowance (SCP v2) register bastion host, worker node

-• v1 → v2 or v1 ← v2 object storage bucket using VPC Endpoint to access, add a resource that allows private access > Add the corresponding VPC Endpoint in the VPC Endpoint
+• v1 → v2 or v1 ← v2 object storage bucket accessed using a VPC Endpoint, add a resource to allow private access > Add the VPC Endpoint in the VPC Endpoint

 cat << EOF > credentials-velero